alexpiti/Beam-Prop/README.md

 ## References

-If used for research, please cite some of my relevant works, e.g., https://ieeexplore.ieee.org/abstract/document/5955059 or https://ieeexplore.ieee.org/abstract/document/9395480
+If this code is used for research papers, be a pal and please cite some of my relevant works, e.g., [this one (thermo-optically tunable plasmonic components)](https://ieeexplore.ieee.org/abstract/document/5955059) or [that one (nonlinear graphene-comprising isolator)](https://ieeexplore.ieee.org/abstract/document/9395480).
+Both relate to finite-element method implementations, which I plan to soon<sup>TM<\sup> add, too.